autocontracts/permissioned-blocks/whitepaper.md

 ## IPFS Token Authentication

 The modified version of IPFS uses token authentication in conjuction with the IPFS Bit Swap algorithm to determine whether a request for an IPFS data block should be distributed or not.
 The token is similar to a Javascript Web Token (JWT) employed in exisiting authentication systems used on the internet today.
-The token is devided into segments, with the last segment containing a digital signature of the person who created the token.
+The token is divided into segments, with the last segment containing a digital signature of the person who created the token.
 The token signature is generated using the blockchain account of token creator.

 ## Permissioned Blocks

-Each block of
+The State Chain is stored in IPFS in block sizes up to 256 KB.
+Unlike standard IPFS blocks, State Chain blocks are coloured as being Permissioned Blocks.
+Permissioned Blocks colouring occurs by storing the address of the contract that the State Chain belongs to along side the block data.
+Meaning that they cannot be distributed..